arpitha-co/autonomous_driving/README.md

 ## Mapping visuals

-These are the generated maps used by the planner (converted to PNG so they render in Markdown):
+These are the generated maps used by the planner:

 | Occupancy map | Inflated costmap |
 | --- | --- |